astroboyReloaded/Math-Magicians/README.md

 npx eslint "**/*.{js,jsx}"
 ```

--To get a review of the CSS, run:
+- To get a review of the CSS, run:
 ```hs
 npx stylelint "**/*.{css,scss}"
 ```